- A five-day intensive lab — focused on screenwriting, the creative process, and the business of film — to take place online in March 2021

 - A long and short version of a professional biography (maximum 100 words and 50 words, respectively)

 - A video pitch of less than two minutes in duration.
-The applicant should comment on their project and writing approach, in addition to why they want to participate in TIFF Writers’ Studio.
+The applicant should comment on their project and writing approach, as well as why they want to participate in TIFF Writers’ Studio

-- The following materials from the submitted project:
+- The following written materials from the submitted project:

 - Logline (50 words)